kni-labs/rrssb/README.md

 > [**View the demo here**](http://kurtnoble.com/labs/rrssb/)

 ## Usage
-1) Link to the css file in header:
+1) Copy css to your document or link to the css file in header:

 ```html
 <link rel="stylesheet" href="css/rrssb.css" />